 General College Requirements

 General College requirements.

 At least 24 credit-hours in political science as specified under the required and elective courses.
 The cumulative grade-point average of courses used to satisfy the minor must be at least 2.00.

 - Required core course (four credit hours): POSC 100: Introduction to Politics

 - Elective courses (20 credit hours) consisting of eight credit hours in political science courses at the 200-level and 12 credit hours in political science courses at the 300 or 400-level.

 A Master of Arts in Teaching program is available at St. Mary’s College of Maryland after completion of the baccalaureate degree.
 Students who are interested in becoming teachers should contact the chair of the Department of Educational Studies or an education adviser in their major field of study for suggested coursework in educational studies, and their specific major.
 These consultations should take place during the first semester of the sophomore year.

-Diana Boros, Michael Cain, Danielle Carter, Todd Eberly (department chair), Matthew Fehrs, Susan Grogan, Walter Hill, Sahar Shafqat, Antonio Ugues
+Diana Boros (department chair), Michael Cain, Todd Eberly, Matthew Fehrs, Susan Grogan, Walter Hill, Sahar Shafqat, Antonio Ugues